This post will show you how to secure PHP web apps and prevent attacks. Also, I will reveal 7 PHP app security tips to save web apps from attacks.

 2.1 Cross-Site Scripting (XSS)

-Cross-Site Scripting (XSS) is one of the most hazardous external assaults since it is carried out by inserting malicious code or scripts into a web server.
-It can have a detrimental effect on the basic functionality of your programme since the hacker can inject any form of code into your application without your knowledge.
-This type of XSS attack is most prevalent on websites that accept and submit user data.
+It can have a detrimental effect on the basic functionality of your program since the hacker can inject any form of code into your application without your knowledge.
+This XSS attack is most prevalent on websites that accept and submit user data.

-In an XSS attack, the injected code replaces the original code of your website yet acts as if it were true code, causing site performance to suffer and frequently stealing data.
+In an XSS attack, the injected code replaces the original code of your website yet acts as if it were actual code, causing site performance to suffer and frequently stealing data.
 The hackers circumvent your application's access restriction, gaining access to your cookies, sessions, history, and other critical services.

-You may defend against this attack by including HTML special characters and ENT QUOTES into your application's source code.
+You may defend against this attack by including HTML special characters and ENT QUOTES in your application's source code.
 By removing single and double quote choices from ENT QUOTES, you can eliminate any risk of a cross-site scripting attack.

 2.2 Update your PHP version regularly